 Educating participants about the indigenous communities that are the original stewards of this land and have called this region home since time immemorial.

 You do not have, nor have you ever had, to be a citizen to participate in science, attend our programs, or share your story.
 We have stopped using the phrase citizen science and instead say community science to make this abundantly clear.

 Revising our employee, volunteer, and AmeriCorps handbook to go above and beyond federal discrimination and harassment laws.
 No matter who you are or where you come from, you deserve to feel safe and included.

-Inviting our team to use their personal pronouns and include them in their team bios and name tags, so others may feel safe to do so as well.
+Inviting our team to use their personal pronouns and include them in their team bios, email signatures, and name tags, so others may feel safe to do so as well.